grommet/grommet/src/js/components/Button/README.md

 **icon**

 Icon element to place in the button.
+    For accessibility with screen readers, if using just an icon (no label), add an aria-label that describes the icon.

 ```
 element